stephengold/gold-tiles/trunk/README.txt

 Gold Tile is a turn-based multi-player game in which tiles are drawn from a bag and played on a 2-D grid.
-Tiles played to adjacent grid squares must share exactly one attribute.
+Tiles played to adjacent grid cells must share exactly one attribute.

 The Gold Tile Game is (c) Copyright 2012 Stephen Gold and is released under the terms of the GNU General Public License,